parthop161/Ushop/README.md

 How do you define C++?
 C++ is an object-oriented programming (OOP) language that is viewed by many as the best language for creating large-scale applications.
 C++ is a superset of the C language.
 A related programming language, Java, is based on C++ but optimized for the distribution of program objects in a network such as the Internet.
 Photosynthesis is the process by which plants use sunlight, water, and carbon dioxide to create oxygen and energy in the form of sugar.
 5 - 8.
 Biology.
+Constructors are special class functions which performs initialization of every object.
+The Compiler calls the Constructor whenever an object is created.
+Constructors initialize values to object members after storage is allocated to the object.
+Whereas, Destructor on the other hand is used to destroy the class object.